 Skylar’s Run uses the proprietary Focus>Forward Modeling Intervention (FFM) to directly measure, target, and treat the cognitive skills that are impaired in children with ADHD.
-The treatment deploys a therapeutic curriculum of 13 cognitive skills that are personalized to the needs of the child being treated.
-It is the development of these cognitive skills that, when applied to everyday life, can leads to clinically significant improvements in ADHD.
+The treatment deploys a therapeutic curriculum of 13 cognitive skills that is personalized to the needs of the child being treated.
+It is the development of these cognitive skills that, when applied to everyday life, can lead to clinically significant improvements in ADHD.

 Focus>Forward Modeling Intervention (FFM)

 Built on peer-reviewed neuroscience research, FFM is designed to deliver sensory stimuli to cognitive neural systems that naturally generate physiological changes in children’s brains.
 It does this by:

 Making the state of attention visible to the child, so they learn how to effectively manage their attention

 Automatically adjusting the treatment based the ‘instant level’ of a child’s attention